Fawlty22/TeamProfileGenerator/README.md

   ## **Installation**
-  To run this program locally, run 'npm i node app' on your command line. <br>
+  To run this program locally, npm i node app <br>
-  You can also watch a short video on installation [here.](https://None currently available)
+  You can also watch a short video on installation [here.](https://youtu.be/e1hZKX6q9h8)

   ## **Usage Information**
-  This app is meant for anyone needing to assemble data about their team,
+  This is for anyone to use for any project,.

   ## **Contribution Guidelines**